kristishqau/kristishqau/README.md

 🚀Welcome to my GitHub mission control!
 I'm Kristi Shqau, a Junior Software Developer from Tirana, Albania, navigating the vast universe of coding and technology, while focusing on software development and data science to drive innovation and growth.

-🚀Explore my work in software development and data science.
-Feel free to check out my projects, share your feedback, or reach out for potential collaborations.
+🚀Explore my work and feel free to check out my projects, share your feedback, or reach out for potential collaborations.
 Your insights and suggestions are always welcome!

 ---